Phil Simmons: Coaching career

+Head coach of Bangladesh cricket team

 On 15 October 2024, Simmons was appointed as the coach of the Bangladesh men's national cricket team.
 He was given a short-term contract that extends until the 2025 ICC Champions Trophy.
-Simmons replaced Chandika Hathurusingha, who had been sacked due to disciplinary issues.
+Simmons replaced Chandika Hathurusingha, who had been sacked due to disciplinary issues..

+Under his coaching, Bangladesh national cricket team whitewashed Pakistan at home for the first time in 2026.
+Besides, Bangladesh won an ODI series against Australia and made history by securing their first-ever ODI series victory over the Aussies.
+Bangladesh also achieved ODI series victories against Pakistan, the West Indies, and New Zealand at home.

+In August 2026, Bangladesh visited Australia after 23 years to play a 2-test match series.
+In the first test at Darwin, they defeated Australia national cricket team by 9 wickets, their first-ever Test victory on Australian soil.
+Simmons also described this test win as the most memorable test win in his entire coaching career.

 Personal life

 Phil Simmons is a fan of English football club Tottenham Hotspur.
 His nephew Lendl Simmons is a cricketer who has also featured for the West Indies.